 Pacemaker and defibrillator implantations

-Patient partners improve care and research
+Patient partners in health care

-Finally, our Patient Alumni Association works to connect and support Heart Institute patients, their families, friends, and caregivers.
+Our Patient Alumni Association works to connect and support Heart Institute patients, their families, friends, and caregivers.
 The association actively seeks opportunities to enhance understanding of heart conditions and treatments, to assist patients and caregivers in building support networks, and to integrate their perspectives into research and care.

 Quality service in English and French